 - Is it morally permissible for a doctor to help someone die?

 - What are the social and political implications of the new genetic technologies?

-The study of bioethics, like philosophy, develops skills in critical reasoning, argument, comprehension, communication, research, and logical analysis, at the highest level.
-These are the skills that employers look for in today’s world, where flexibility and the ability to adapt to rapid change are essential prerequisites for a successful career.
-Graduates with a knowledge of bioethics may be especially attractive to employers in the areas of genetics, health science, medical practice, research, government, law, and social policy.
+The study of bioethics develops skills in critical reasoning, argument, comprehension, communication, research, and logical analysis.
+These are the skills that employers look for in today’s world, where flexibility, creativity and the ability to adapt to rapid change are essential for a successful career.
+Graduates with a knowledge of bioethics may be especially attractive to employers in the areas of genetics, health science, medical and allied health practice, as well as research, government, law, and social policy.

 The Monash Bioethics Centre offers a Minor in Bioethics as part of the Bachelor of Arts degree.
 Units may also be taken as electives in other degree programs across the University.
 Our teaching approach creates pathways for students to progress from an undergraduate interest in Bioethics, to pursuing the discipline through Honours, and then graduate coursework study or research.

 The Monash Bioethics Centre offers both coursework and research-based opportunities to further your study in Bioethics.